UnorthodoxThing/frontend-cool-features/landing-page-01/README.md

 Not cross-browser compatible (e.g. Opera does not have this feature).

+`Element.scrollTop` - The property gets or sets the number of pixels that an element's content is scrolled vertically.

 ### Discontinued CSS Property

 `scroll-snap-points-y` - Defines the vertical positioning of snap points within the content of the scroll container they are applied to.
 It is similar to `scroll-snap-align`.